-Here are all the lovely brains that are part of The Community Brain family
+Here are some of the lovely brains that are part of The Community Brain family

 He is a founding Trustee/Director of The Rose Theatre, Kingston, and Chair of the charity Creative Youth, organisers of the International Youth Arts Festival, held annually in Kingston.

 Robin was awarded an Honorary Doctorate from Kingston University for works in the arts and communities and an MBE in the 2015 New Years Honour’s list.

 Tina is a freelance Stage and Production Manager who works on a range of projects in theatre and live events with a passion for site specific productions.
 Her experience ranges from opera and dance to working in muddy fields at Boomtown and Glastonbury.

 With a love for live music she helps program and run the music stages at The Community Brain events throughout the year.

 Having lived in Surbiton for nearly ten years, Tina is passionate about her vibrant local area and helping deliver events and projects for the community.